Mapping eye accident and emergency clinics in London

 Following the changes made to ophthalmic services, a need was identified for up-to-date service information, including guidance and contacts to help optometrists when referring patients during the pandemic.

-To meet this need, the Directory of London Ophthalmology Service Provision was created, spearheaded by Ms Mensah and Gordon Hay, who is service director for A&E at Moorfields Eye Hospital.
+To meet this need, the Directory of London Ophthalmology Service Provision was created as a result of a close collaboration between London Ophthalmology Clinical Leads.
 The directory brings together information covering service opening hours, subspecialty cover, and referral pathways.

 An ophthalmic registrar at Moorfields Eye Hospital built on the resource further, extracting the A&E unit information and plotting this on a Google Map, hoping to aid referrals for urgent care and reduce travel times by showing the nearest available services.